 As long as you create relevant content that covers the entire user journey, you will consolidate your position and, ultimately, become an authority in the field.
 This will lead to brand trust and eventually, brand loyalty.

 Imagine your own experience as a customer.
 Wouldn’t you trust a business who has a well-established brand, quality content that matches your preferences, and accurate information in their field, rather than one that lacks all these things?

 Understanding your customer’s needs and putting them first when delivering content is a strategy that is bound to help you in the long run.
 Think of it as the opposite of clickbait.
 It will most likely not bring you scores of visitors to begin with, but it will help build strong relationships based on trust.

 Even though it might at times look like you’re missing out on revenue by tailoring your content to search intent, it is quite the opposite.
 By correctly identifying the reason behind user queries, you are targeting high-quality visitors and increasing your chances of conversion.

 At the same time, you are reducing your costs by investing in content creation.
-Of course, you can still use platforms like Google Ads to run PPC campaigns that charge you for every click.
+Of course, you can still use platforms that help you how to run Google Ads for engaging future clients on your website and also to run PPC campaigns that charge you for every click.
 But you can still optimize your content, at no extra cost, and get a better return on your investment.

 Types of search intent